 On the programming side you will break down problems into manageable solutions and design and create algorithms to help you successfully build a program for specific needs.
-You will learn and develop your programming skills using the language Python, and understand how other languages work and can be used for different types of developments.
+You will learn and develop your programming skills and understand how other languages work and can be used for different types of developments.